 Teaching and Research Interests

 Dr. Jason Miller’s research interests include twentieth-century American Poetry, American Literature, literary theory, and pedagogy.
-He serves the department as the teacher education coordinator.
+Professor Miller serves the department as Associate Head and Director of Undergraduate Studies.

 In addition to publishing articles on Langston Hughes, Professor Miller has written about how he uses the sculptures of Auguste Rodin to teach Willa Cather’s My Antonia.
 A published poet, he has also contributed entries on blues and gospel music to the New Anthology of American Poetry published by Rutgers University Press as well as insight into teaching William Faulkner that has been published and reprinted.

-Jason has served as an Executive Committee member of the National Council of Teachers of English’s Assembly on American Literature.
-He is currently a final judge for the Raleigh Fine Arts Society Literary Contest as well as a member of the university’s Caldwell Fellows Selection Committee.
+Jason has served as an Executive Committee member of the National Council of Teachers of English’s Assembly on American Literature and Final Judge for the Raleigh Fine Arts Society annual writing contest.
+He is currently on the board of NC State's African American Cultural Center and serves as a member of the university’s Caldwell Fellows Selection Committee.